acousticrobot/web-16/_pages/toki-pona/lesson-19-syllables-3.md

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_21.jpg" caption="kije / tesan / takalu" %}

-If three glyphs run down in the middle we have the same problem with _san_ so that means the extra glyph is best on the left or right.
+If three glyphs run down in the middle the taller _san_ block is crowded again, so that means the column of three is best on the left or right.

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_23.jpg" caption="soweli Kijetesantakalu sketch" %}

 I like the version with three glyphs on the left best because that also gives _li_ space to stretch up on the bottom right.

 Next I'm going to start stretching the _san_ in the middle out even more and push the _ta_ below it into a rounder shape.
 If this really was an official word, we'd be done now, but I'm going to add a cartouche and head glyph.

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_24.jpg" caption="soweli Kijetesantakalu" %}
+{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_23.jpg" caption="soweli Kijetesantakalu sketch" %}

 I'm drawing this out here in different color pens for demonstration purposes, but you can try doing your sketching with a light colored pencil first, or tracing from your sketches onto a new sheet for the final drawing.
 As I make the final drawing, I'm going to drop the head down slightly over the top of the cartouche, and fill in the details.

+{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_24.jpg" caption="soweli Kijetesantakalu" %}